 sudo privileges.
 All the commands in this tutorial should be run as a non-root user.

-Visual Studio Code is an open source cross-platform code editor developed by Microsoft.
-It has a built-in debugging support, embedded Git control, syntax highlighting, code completion, integrated terminal, code refactoring and snippets.
+Visual Studio Code is an open-source cross-platform code editor developed by Microsoft.
+It has built-in debugging support, embedded Git control, syntax highlighting, code completion, integrated terminal, code refactoring, and snippets.

 Install Visual Studio Code on CentOS

 Step 1.
 The first command will update the package lists to ensure you get the latest version and dependencies.

 sudo yum install epel-release sudo yum update